 We all know that caffeine consumption is advised to be limited when either trying to conceive or after one gets pregnant.
 However, to keep the batteries charged up, green tea is often used as a substitute for other caffeinated drinks, especially tea and coffee.
 Though not entirely caffeine free, green tea does have less caffeine than the regular cup of tea or coffee, and so it is not uncommon to see pregnant women sipping cups of green tea.
-However, research conducted on the subject has concluded that even though green tea may help with increasing the cervical mucus when trying to conceive, it can, however, adversely affect the neural tube development of the baby in the first trimester.
+However, research1 conducted on the subject has concluded that even though green tea may help with increasing the cervical mucus when trying to conceive, it can, however, adversely affect the neural tube development of the baby in the first trimester.
 But why is it that folate or Folic acid is so important during pregnancy?

 Green Tea During Pregnancy First Trimester